 I offer a variety of classes that are appropriate for Beginner, Intermediate and Advanced performers.
-They can be taught from a span a couple of hours to several days.
-Whatever is appropriate for your ensemble or event.
-For more information, please email me at firstname.lastname@example.org to discuss options.
+They can be taught over the span a couple of hours up to several days, whatever is appropriate for you, an ensemble or an event.
+For more information, please email me at email@example.com to discuss options.
 Below are the off-the-shelf classes I offer.

 Intro to Improv will focus on providing the performer with the tools necessary to make confident and instant decisions for any type of performance.
 We will focus on how you process the “offer” from your fellow actors and be inspired to make a confident and fun choice that sets the scene up for success.
 You will walk away from the workshop with the tools necessary to instantly build a moment grounded in emotion, physicality and voice.

 We are constantly bombarded with thoughts on what these mean.
-Some people feel that Emotions are key...some feel that Relationships are key...and others feel that its all about the game.
+Some people feel that Emotions are key...some feel that Relationships is the way...and others feel that it's all about the game.
 This workshop will show you how are three are talking about the same thing but just from different perspectives.

 Does every other police scene need to be about a hold-up or a donut shop?
-Does every other dating scene have to be about online dating?
+Does every other dating scene have to be about a break-up?
 Does every other Parent/Child scene need to be about sneaking in the house?
 Let's re-examine some of our old-standbys and shake them up to give them fresh new perspectives.

 Let's go shopping and add some new edits to your repertoire.
 This class will consist of casual window browsing of over a dozen different edits.
 We will start with simple techniques and slowly build to more theatrical and aesthetically complicated editing techniques.
 We'll practice them, talk about them and if you like them, you can take them home!